hugogirard/routingHL7MsgToBus/README.md

 From there you can see when a function started and when it completed and if it failed or not.
 The operation_id is the same for one execution.

-Now, if you want to find function that failed you can run this query
+Now, if you want to find function that failed you can run this query.

 ```sql
 traces